 Whistleblower Litigation and Whistleblower Retaliation

-We hear it a lot in the D.C. area: if you see something, say something.
-Whether it is a financial irregularity, a health and safety violation, or another violation of law, you want your workplace to be the best it can be.
+Problems such as financial irregularities, health and safety violations, or other violations of law may prevent your workplace from being the best it can be.
 You want to work in a safe environment that complies with state and federal regulations so that you can feel as safe and secure in your job as possible.

 Whistleblower protection laws provide security and protection to employees who report abuse, fraud, or misconduct in the public sector.
 Employees are protected against retaliation by their employers for reporting misconduct in the workplace and are sometimes eligible for awards for disclosing wrongdoing.
 These laws typically protect federal, state, and local government employees, as well as employees of firms that contract with the government.Federal Employees